webonyx/graphql-php/docs/schema-definition.md

 If your schema makes use of a large number of complex or dynamically-generated types, they can become a performance concern.
 There are a few best practices that can lessen their impact:

-1. Use a type loader.
+1. Use a type registry.
 This will put you in a position to implement your own caching and lookup strategies, and GraphQL won't need to preload a map of all known types to do its work.

 2. Define each custom type as a callable that returns a type, rather than an object instance.
 Then, the work of instantiating them will only happen as they are needed by each query.